-Students have said they look forward to the
+Students have said they look forward to the adventure that the CoB has in store.

-Since his arrival, freshman finance major Hector Colon says he has loved everything about the CoB, "Teachers are very caring," he said.
+Since his arrival, freshman finance major Hector Colon says he has loved everything about the CoB, especially the professors.

+"Teachers are very caring," he said.
 Colon added that his professors have been very patient and willing to go over work repeatedly, 'even if it's just one student having trouble."